Kristina01111000/Drws_site/README.md

 new description for the book listing?
 The current one is the one from 4e lifestyle, take it from the back cover of the book

 - see if contact page is easily accessible on the site
-- Send emails at 10 am? for newsletter
+- Send emails at 10 am on monday for newsletter
 - Make logo of the youtube channel green part bigger add white background

 - think of how to switch emails to be about the app, it should be done soon